microsoft/FluidFramework/.changeset/thirty-ravens-serve.md

 "@fluidframework/test-end-to-end-tests": minor
 ---

-@fluidframework/garbage-collector removed
+@fluidframework/garbage-collector deprecated

-The `@fluidframework/garbage-collector` package was deprecated in 2.0.0-internal.4.1.0.
-It has now been removed with the following functions, interfaces, and types in it.
+The `@fluidframework/garbage-collector` package is deprecated with the following functions, interfaces, and types in it.
+These are internal implementation details and have been deprecated for public use.
+They will be removed in an upcoming release.

 -   `cloneGCData`
 -   `concatGarbageCollectionData`